jssssv007/cryptography/cryptohack/README.md

 Favourite byte:
 In this question ; firstly I have decoded the string from hex and changed it to bytes .
-These bytes were xored with all the numbers from 1 to 256 and stored in an array and now our task is to decode these bytes and search for a string which contains "crypto" in it and if it was meaningfu; .
+These bytes were xored with all the numbers from 1 to 256 and stored in an array and now our task is to decode these bytes and search for a string which contains "crypto" in it and if it was meaningful .
 I have used try and except because while decoding ; some of the bytes were not decoded properly and they were giving errors .
 We can even use "ignore" while decoding the byte which ignores the error and continues with the positive outputs .
 And now we will get the flag .